-The MDCs are mostly defined by body system or disease type, and correspond with particular medical specialties.
-In general, episodes are allocated to MDCs on the basis of the principal diagnosis.
+The MDCs are mostly defined by body system or disease type and correspond with medical specialties.
+In general, episodes are allocated to MDCs based on the principal diagnosis.
 Some episodes involving interventions that are particularly resource intensive may be assigned to the Pre-MDC category (AR-DRGs A01Z-A41B), irrespective of the principal diagnosis (including most organ and bone marrow transplants).

-Episodes are allocated to AR-DRGs within MDCs, mainly on the basis of the intervention codes (in the Surgical DRG partition), or the diagnosis codes (in the Medical DRG partition).
+Episodes are allocated to AR-DRGs within MDCs, mainly based on the intervention codes (in the Surgical DRG partition), or the diagnosis codes (in the Medical DRG partition).
 Additional variables are also used for AR-DRG assignment, including the patient's age, complicating diagnoses/interventions and/or patient clinical complexity level, the length of stay, and the mode of separation.